vuejs/vue-cli/docs/dev-guide/generator-api.md

 - **Arguments**
   - `{string} id` - plugin id, can omit the (@vue/|vue-|@scope/vue)-cli-plugin- prefix
+  - `{string} version` - semver version range, optional

 - **Returns**
   - `{boolean}`

 - **Usage**:
-Check if the project has a plugin with given id
+Check if the project has a plugin with given id.
+If version range is given, then the plugin version should satisfy it

 ## addConfigTransform